 The upcoming proposition discusses the sum and the parallel sum of two semimonotone operators, $A$ and $B$.
 Notice that the semimonotonicity parameters of the resulting operator always involve both a sum and a parallel sum of $A$ and $B$'s semimonotonicity parameters.
 As expected, the commutative property holds as swapping $A$ and $B$ does not affect the result.

-\begin{proposition}[sum and parallel sum] Let operator $A : \R^n \rightrightarrows \R^n$ be $(\monA,\comA)$\hyp{}semimonotone \optional{at $(\other{x}_A, \other{y}_A) \in \gph A$} and operator $B : \R^n \rightrightarrows \R^n$ be $(\monB,\comB)$\hyp{}semimonotone \optional{at $(\other{x}_B, \other{y}_B) \in \gph B$}.
+\begin{proposition}[sum and parallel sum] Let operator $A : \R^n \rightrightarrows \R^n$ be $(\monA,\comA)$\hyp{}semimonotone \optional{at $(\other{x}_A, \other{y}_A) \in \graph A$} and operator $B : \R^n \rightrightarrows \R^n$ be $(\monB,\comB)$\hyp{}semimonotone \optional{at $(\other{x}_B, \other{y}_B) \in \graph B$}.
 Then, it holds that \begin{enumerate} \item \optional{if $\other{x} = \other{x}_A = \other{x}_B$, then} $A+B$ is $(\monA+\monB,\comA \Box \comB)$\hyp{}semimonotone \optional{at $(\other{x}, \other{y}_A+\other{y}_B)$} if either $\comA+\comB > 0$ or $\comA=\comB=0$. \item \optional{if $\other{y} = \other{y}_A = \other{y}_B$, then} $A \Box B$ is $(\monA \Box \monB, \comA+\comB)$\hyp{}semimonotone \optional{at $(\other{x}_A+\other{x}_B, \other{y})$} if either $\monA+\monB > 0$ or $\monA=\monB=0$. \end{enumerate} \begin{proof} See \Cref{proof:lem:sum}. \end{proof} \end{proposition}

-Combining the previous proposition for the sum with the characterization of multiple of identity operators from \Cref{it:prop:semi:lin:2}, one may derive the semimonotonicity of the sum of a semimonotone and a multiple of identity operator.
-This strategy leads precisely to the statement of \Cref{it:cor:sum:identity:2}.
-However, under a particular condition, a much stronger equivalence relationship can be obtained by exploiting the multiple of identity structure present.
+Combining the previous proposition for the sum with the characterization of multiple of identity operators from \Cref{it:prop:semi:lin:2}, the semimonotonicity of the sum of a semimonotone and a multiple of identity operator is obtained in \Cref{it:cor:sum:identity:2}.
+However, under a particular condition, a stronger equivalence relationship can be obtained by exploiting the multiple of identity structure present.
 This result is provided in \Cref{it:cor:sum:identity:1} and generalizes \cite[Lem.
 2.6 \& 2.8]{bauschke2021Generalized}.